optionblox/docs.optionblox/Whitepaper.md

  \
 We expect these gains in efficiency to exponentially increase when it comes to OTC(Over-The-Counter) derivatives.
 OTC contracts are highly specified, complicated, and can carry a large amount of counterparty risk.
 Traditionally, a party that wants to enter an OTC contract has to find both a counterparty and a facilitating party.
 OptionBlox's protocol eliminates the need for the facilitating party and makes it easier to find a counterparty by improving ecosystem accessibility.
 As a result, OptionBlox significantly increases OTC derivative efficiency and accessibility.\
  \
-The formentioned research paper also discussed data access fees that derivative users pay to central parties in the traditional derivative ecosystem.
+The aformentioned research paper also discussed data access fees that derivative users pay to central parties in the traditional derivative ecosystem.
 These fees are another example of inefficiency and friction in the traditional derivative ecosystem.
 In a Stellar-based derivative ecosystem, all data would be public since all transactions are recorded on-ledger.
 This would eliminate a significant source of cost and inefficiency.\
 \
 OptionBlox also holds efficiency advantages over other decentralized derivative products.
 Most of these are built on Ethereum, which is a fundamentally less efficient decentralized ledger than Stellar.\
 \
-Tables exhibiting the economic impact of the formentioned efficiency increases are exhibited below:
+Tables exhibiting the economic impact of the aformentioned efficiency increases are exhibited below:

 **Ecosystem Fees Associated with Stellar Based Derivatives**